kaiinui/incam/README.md

 incam
 =====

-Inspired by Facebook Messenger's inline camera. **People might not need to open modal to take a picture.**
+Inspired by Facebook Messenger's inline camera. **People might not need to open a modal to take a picture.**

 ![](https://raw.githubusercontent.com/kaiinui/incam/master/KIIncamSS.gif)